caseygrun/phage-seq/README.md

 Two demonstrations of the workflow code are included:

-- `panning-minimal`: a subset of the raw data from `panning-extended` is embedded in the repository so that you can run the entire analysis pipeline, then interactively explore the results using the `nbseq` library.
+- **`panning-minimal`: a subset of the raw data from `panning-extended` is embedded in the repository** so that you can run the entire analysis pipeline, then interactively explore the results using the `nbseq` library.

+	The `panning-minimal` dataset consists of six selections (three biological replicates each of two different conditions), plus several samples where the raw input library was sequenced without panning.
+Each sample has been arbitrarily downsamples to 7500 reads for the sake of file space and processing time.

 	To run the complete workflow, follow the steps above.
+The analysis requires 15--30 minutes to download and install conda packages, then ~10--15 min to run on a 16-core workstation.

-Then, launch a Jupyter Lab server as described in the [`nbseq` repository](http://github.com/caseygrun/nbseq), and navigate to the Jupyter notebook `panning-minimal/workflow/notebooks/analysis.ipynb`.
+	After running the Snakemake workflow, launch a Jupyter Lab server as described in the [`nbseq` repository](http://github.com/caseygrun/nbseq), and navigate to the Jupyter notebook `panning-minimal/workflow/notebooks/analysis.ipynb`.
 Importantly, to make sure this notebook executes in the conda environment where you have installed `nbseq`, you will need to change the notebook kernel: from the JupyterLab menu bar, choose Kernel > Change Kernel, then select "Python [conda env:nbseq]"

-- The full processed dataset for `panning-extended` is available for exploration.
-You do not need to run the workflow but can explore the results interactively using the `nbseq` library.
+- **The full processed dataset for `panning-extended` is available for exploration.** You do not need to run the workflow but can explore the results interactively using the `nbseq` library.

 	Download and extract the processed dataset from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.11246657):